 Emulators Aren't Just Good For Showing Off

 Emulators can be a labor of love, just like any hobby.
-Its fun to carry over favorite games from old hardware consoles or to be able to use applications that you've grown fond of and just can't let go, or sometimes its downright nifty if it helps to eliminate carrying a device when you can have a virtual copy on your tablet or laptop.
-For more general information about emulators, read my hub about them here.
+Its fun to carry over favorite games from old hardware consoles or to be able to use applications that you've grown fond of and just can't let go, or sometimes its downright nifty if it helps toeliminate carrying a TI-83 Plus with you everywhere when you can have a virtual copy on your tablet or laptop.